 Public Outreach and Involvement

 In keeping with CDC and Massachusetts statewide guidelines and orders for public gatherings, in-person public meetings and site walks have been put on hold for the time being.
 While public meetings are on hold, we are working to continue to raise awareness and answer questions about the project through virtual methods.
-We expect these to include virtual public meetings with presentations and Q&A sessions online, while the pilot lane configurations are in place.

 Members of the public are invited to share their comments with us: